irishryoon/GridPathLifting/README.md

 ## Components

+`pipeline.py` is provided for pipeline decoding of the grid cell activity.

 ### Trajectory simulation

 Random walk in an enclosed space is simulated in `trajectory.py`.
 The world can be configured with size (100*100 by default) and number of holes, inputted with `(LL_x, LL_y, UR_x, UR_y)` coordinates of the holes as a list.
 The simulated trajactory will be saved as `(trajectory, world)`.